Kristopher-Ray/polaris-us.org/content/updates/morgan-ortagus-joins-the-hill-on-news-nation-1.md

 visible: true
 draft: false
 featured: false
-title: Morgan Ortagus joins The Hill on News Nation
+title: Morgan Ortagus Joins The Hill on News Nation
 date: 2023-09-19T15:38:29.112Z
 summary: Morgan Ortagus joins The Hill on News Nation to discuss the missing F-35 jet and how we can prevent future incidents with stealth equipment.